jcouv/roslyn/async-iterator.md

 - After three or four steps (ie. after reaching `yield return 3;` or the end of the method) the `finally` should not be evaluated.
 - You can imagine cases with multiple `try/finally` statements that are nested, where disposal should evaluate more than one `finally` block "on the way out".

-// When we break out of this `foreach` loop, `Dispose()` is called and we expect the `finally` block to be executed.
-This is especially important if the `finally` is disposing some resources.

 ### Design